Pista Kulfi | Pistachio Kulfi || How to make Pistachio Kulfi with step-by-step photos

 - Fill each mold with the mixture and sprinkle some additional pistachio if you want

 - I love adding more pistachio to my kulfi so I sprinkled it on top

 - And keep in the deep freezer for at least 8-10 hours minimum

-- For the better result leave it to for 12 hours
+- For a better result leave it to for 12 hours

 - Once the kulfi is set completely